ffund/intro-ml-tss21/syllabus/grading.md

 #### Lab assignments

-There are 4-5 lab assignments over the course of the semester.
+There will be 5 lab assignments over the course of the semester.
 The average time expected per lab assignment is 7 hours.
 Some lab assignments will take closer to 4-5 hours and some will take closer to 9-10 hours.
 Note that lab assignments span more than one week.

 Make sure to give yourself plenty of time, so that in case you have questions or need help, you have time to ask and get support on Ed well before the assignment is due.
 Late work will not be graded for credit  unless recommended by the student advocate (see "Illness or other exceptional situation").